 Iona College Irish Dance Team Places First in Villanova Intercollegiate Irish Dance Festival

-VILLANOVA, PA. - All eyes were on the new Iona College Irish Dance team as they took the stage by storm at the 2021 Villanova Intercollegiate Irish Dance Festival.
+VILLANOVA, PA. - All eyes were on the new Iona University Irish Dance team as they took the stage by storm at the 2021 Villanova Intercollegiate Irish Dance Festival.
 A display of creativity and athleticism, the festival featured Irish Dance teams from across the country to compete in a series of events to showcase their craft.